Good Hotel Guide Review

 6. 2 on ground floor.

-honesty pantry, free Wi-Fi, in-room smart TV, electric car for guest transport, unsuitable for disabled.
+honesty pantry, in-room smart TV, in-room spa treatments, EV charging, parking, electric shuttle car for guest transport.